 Alithya operates in an industry where the skills and knowledge required to serve its clients are constantly evolving and are in high demand from market competitors.
 Alithya relies on a threefold approach to ensure it always lines-up the right team to meet its clients' needs.
-Firstly, to retain and maintain highly-skilled professionals, Alithya offers its professionals competitive compensation packages and leadership and core competencies development programs, including programs such as the Alithya Leadership Academy and Leading@Alithya as a People Manager, programs offered in collaboration with the Executive Institute of McGill University.
-Secondly, Alithya actively seeks talented and skilled professionals through various recruitment strategies, including international recruitment, an employee referral bonus program, a skilled recruitment team, participation at career fairs, and widespread job postings.
+Firstly, to retain and maintain highly-skilled professionals, Alithya offers its professionals competitive compensation packages along with leadership and core competencies development programs.
+These programs include the Mercuriades award-winning Alithya Leadership Academy and the Leading@Alithya as a People Manager, two programs offered in collaboration with the Executive Institute of McGill University.
+Secondly, Alithya actively seeks talented and skilled professionals through various recruitment strategies, including an employee referral bonus program, a skilled recruitment team, participation at career fairs, and widespread job postings.
 Thirdly, Alithya is always on the lookout for opportunities to complement its team's expertise and industry knowledge through targeted business acquisitions.